Kit colour clashes slow down footballers’ responses, study finds | Press and Journal

 They say a change in the laws of the game may be needed.

-The paper – Finding Neymar: the role of colour in the detection and discrimination of football kits – was published in the journal Perception and cited the 2017 EFL Cup Final clash between Manchester United and Southampton when the players were wearing crossed kits of red and white.
+The paper – Finding Neymar: the role of colour in the detection and discrimination of football kits – was published in the journal Perception and cited the the 2017 EFL Cup final clash between Manchester United and Southampton when the players were wearing crossed kits of red and white.

 During the final, a Southampton goal was controversially disallowed when the assistant referee had to make an offside call.